abstractiondev/AzureWebFarm/README.md

 If you would like to contribute to this project then feel free to communicate with myself via Twitter [@robdmoore](http://twitter.com/robdmoore) or alternatively send a pull request.

 ## Roadmap ##
+* [In progress] Add support to automatically execute lightweight console applications
 * [In progress] Manage setup and maintenance of application via NuGet package
 * [In progress] Provide unit test coverage across most of the code
 * [In progress] Remove the ability to manage via frontend and instead require pre- and/or post-sync MsDeploy commands to manage IIS